 PS 14003 PHYSICAL SCIENCE - A course designed primarily for students other than those planning a math or science major, it is concerned with concepts of matter and energy involved in the field of astronomy, chemistry, geology, and physics.
 The application of scientific knowledge to daily life is emphasized and stress is placed on fundamental principles and scientific methods.
 Lab (PS 14011) must be taken concurrently and completed as part of the class.
-Prerequisite: "C" or above in CP 04023 Fundamentals of Algebra I or MA 14093 Mathematical Applications for Business or minimum ACT Math 19 or Accuplacer Math 77E or Next Gen Math 254Q.
+Prerequisite: "C" or above in CP 04023 Fundamentals of Algebra, MA14123 Quantitative Reasoning, MA14043 College Algebra or a math test score of ACT Math 19 or Accuplacer Math 77E or Next Gen Math 260Q.
 This course is not open to students enrolled in General Physics I or General Chemistry I. ACTS equivalent course number is PHSC 1004.